 Studies air cargo history and industry development.
 Teaches air cargo scheduling and supply chain administration.
 Explores aircraft options and conversions and airport and logistical considerations.
 Discusses shipping and air cargo regulations including hazard material (hazmat) and security issues.
 Explores domestic and international air cargo considerations.

-Introduces airline and corporate flight department operations and flight dispatch procedures.
+Prerequisite(s): AVSC 2150, AVSC 2110 and University Advanced Standing Introduces airline and corporate flight department operations and flight dispatch procedures.
 Teaches effects of weather, air traffic control and maintenance on fleet logistics.
 Introduces responsibilities of dispatchers, routers, maintenance controllers, and general system operations.
 Covers pertinent crew and operational federal aviation regulations.
 Examines tools and practices of airline system control and corporate flight departments.
 Explores responsibilities and authority of dispatchers and schedulers.
-May be delivered online.

 Introduces basic principles of corporate flight department management.
 Discusses regulatory requirements in corporate aviation, acquisition procedures, insurance requirements, and pilot certification programs.
 Explores fractional ownership programs and management.